Instant Oatmeal vs Oatmeal: The Oats Difference

 |Calcium||20 mg||171 mg||18 mg|

-Instant oats and oatmeal contain the same types of nutrients.
-This causes many people to ask, which is more healthier instant oats or oatmeal?
+They contain the same types of nutrients.
+This causes many people to wonder if one is healthier.

-Regular oatmeal is healthier than instant oatmeal due to its lower percentage of sugar and sodium.
-Regular oatmeal has a lower glycemic index than instant oats which mean less sugar spikes and better digestion.
-Many instant oats have unhealthy additives while regular oatmeal doesn’t.
+Regular oats is healthier than instant due to its lower percentage of sugar and sodium.
+Regular has a lower glycemic index than instant oats which mean less sugar spikes and better digestion.
+Many instant oats have unhealthy additives while regular doesn’t.

 If you’re going to choose instant oats, pick the original without added flavor.
-The flavored instant oatmeal, like the apples and cinnamon listed above contains more sugar, sodium, carbohydrates and flavor additives.
+The flavored variety, like the apples and cinnamon listed above contains more sugar, sodium, carbohydrates and flavor additives.

 It’s not always about the nutrients provided.
-Many times people choose one food over the other because of its taste or according to their mood.
+Many times people choose one food over the other for recipes because of its taste or according to their mood.

-Since there are some similarities between the two, like both being oats, many people wonder and ask, does instant oatmeal taste like oatmeal?
+Since there are some similarities between the two, like both being oats, many people wonder if they both taste the same in recipes.

-Instant oatmeal and regular oatmeal have a similar taste.
+Instant oatmeal and regular oats have a similar taste.
 They are both bland and unsweet.
-Instant oats are thinner which makes them more creamier than the thicker more chewier regular oatmeal.
+Instant is thinner which makes them creamier in recipes than the thicker more chewier regular.

-Instant oatmeal has a bland and earthy taste.
+Instant oat has a bland and earthy taste.
 Adding ingredients or seasonings will add more flavor similar to the addition.
-Instant oatmeal is creamier and smoother than regular oatmeal due to its thinner flakes.
+It’s creamier and smoother due to its thinner flakes.

-I polled some of my readers and people in food groups I belong to.
-I asked, do you prefer the taste of instant oatmeal or regular old-fashioned oatmeal for breakfast?
+To conduct some original research, I polled some of my readers and people in food groups I belong to.
+I asked, do you prefer the taste of instant or regular old-fashioned for breakfast recipes?

-- 52% said they preferred the taste of regular oatmeal.
+- 52% said they preferred the taste of regular oats.

-- 40% said they preferred the taste of instant oatmeal.
+- 40% said they preferred the taste of instant oats.

 - 8% said they had no preference.